zalando/skipper/docs/tutorials/auth.md

 defined in [RFC7662](https://tools.ietf.org/html/rfc7662#section-2.1)
 in a POST request "application/x-www-form-urlencoded" as value for key `token` to the Tokenintrospection endpoint.
-Skipper with Tokenintrospection setup, request flow is shown in the following picture:
+The request flow with Tokenintrospection setup is shown in the following picture:

 ![Skipper with Tokenintrospection](/skipper/img/svc-to-svc-tokenintrospection.svg)